segmentio/segment-docs/src/privacy/consent-management.md

 ### Reconcile CMP and Segment consent category conflicts

-If you have a category configured in your consent management tool (for example, `advertising`) and there is no category of the same name in the Segment app, data will flow to unmapped destinations.
-If destinations are mapped to a different category in the Segment app, data will flow to those destinations.
+If you have a category configured in your consent management tool (for example, `advertising`) and there is no category with the same ID in Segment, the data will flow to unmapped destinations.
+If destinations are mapped to a different category in the Segment app, data flow will honor end user consent for that category.

 If there is a category configured in Segment (`functional`) that is not mapped in your CMP, data will not flow to destinations mapped to the `functional` category.